Debiased calibration estimation using generalized entropy in survey sampling: Unknown population-level inclusion probabilities

 \section{Unknown population-level inclusion probabilities}

 To apply the proposed method, the population total $ \sum_{i \in U} g(d_i)$ must be known in the debiasing constraint in (\ref{dcc}), which is possible if $\{\pi_i\}$ are known throughout the finite population.
 If $\{\pi_i\}$ is not available outside the sample, we cannot directly impose the constraint in (\ref{dcc}).
-In this section, we consider the situation where $\sum_{i \in U} g(d_i)$ is unknown and modify the proposed method to handle this situation.
+In this section, we consider the situation where $\sum_{i \in U} g(d_i)$ is unknown and modify the proposed method to estimate the target parameter $\theta_{\rm N}$ from the current survey.